 Special Meetings.
 Our amended and restated certificate of incorporation and bylaws provide that special meetings of our stockholders may only be called by our chairman of the board, chief executive officer or a majority of the CSWI Board.
 A stockholder may not call a special meeting, which may delay the ability of our stockholders to force consideration of a proposal or holders controlling a majority of our capital stock to take any action, including the removal of directors.
-Our amended and restated certificate of incorporation and bylaws limit the business that may be conducted at an annual or special meeting of stockholders to take an action opposed by the CSWI Board.
+Our amended and restated certificate of incorporation and bylaws limit the business that may be conducted at an annual or special meeting of stockholders to those matters properly brought before the meeting.
+These provisions make it more difficult for stockholders to take an action opposed by the CSWI Board.